12 Instagram Scheduling Tools Compared: How to Pick the Perfect Scheduler for Your Brand

-Cost: Like Sked, plans will vary based on your number of followers and accounts.
+Cost: Like Sked, plans will vary based on number of accounts.
 But, they begin at $19 per month (or $16 per month when billed annually).

-Rivuu is a social media solution that’s especially great for large teams and companies that are cranking out a lot of different content that needs multiple people’s input and approval.
+Rivuu is a social media management tool that’s especially great for large teams and companies that are cranking out a lot of different content that needs multiple people’s input and approval.